jhelgert/pyDPQCQP/README.md

 ```

 - Here all the matrices Q0, ..., Qp are assumed to be symmetric positive definite,
-i.e. the primal problem is convex.
+i.e. f and g_i are strictly convex and the primal problem is convex.
 - The matrices A1 and A2 have dimensions (m1, n) and (m2, n) with m2 <= n
 and A2 full rank.
 - p is assumed to be small, i.e. only a few quadratic inequality constraints.